MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 You will also need an azure subscription to host the data from the two tenants.

 1. To register an application, accomplish Steps 1 to 5 in the [Automate Exports](automate-exports.md) for each tenant.
-    1. To obtain a secret for the registered application, select **Certificates & secrets** from your newly registered application in Azure Active Directory.
+    1. To obtain a secret for the registered application, click **Certificates & secrets** from your newly registered application in Azure Active Directory.
-        1. For Key authentication, select **New client** secret and in **Add a client** secret, enter a description, select when it expires, and then click **Add**.
+        1. For Key authentication, click **New client** secret and in **Add a client** secret, enter a description, select when it expires, and then click **Add**.
 In **Client** secrets, select the new secret value, and then click the **Copy** icon to copy the value.
     2. Make a note of the Application ID and secret that are created for each tenant.
 2. In the case of Microsoft Azure subscription, perform the following steps:
     1. Deploy custom deployment from arm template.